Doubly Fair Parity Games: Fair Games

-This observation makes a fair game in which winning regions are defined via~\cref{equ:Call} undetermined.
-The undetermined nodes $\orphans\subseteq V$ -- nodes from which none of the players has a fair winning strategy -- form a separate partition of vertices, i.e., $V = \Win_\exists \dotcup \Win_\forall \dotcup \orphans$.
+This observation shows that fair games in which winning regions are defined by~\cref{equ:Call} undetermined.
+The undetermined nodes $\orphans\subseteq V$ -- nodes from which none of the players has a fair winning strategy -- form a separate set of nodes, i.e., $V = \Win_\exists \dotcup \Win_\forall \dotcup \orphans$.
 To see this, consider the following example.